mariusavram91/bike-shop/README.md

 Updating the stock availability in real time.

-### Manage product catalog

-_As the admin (Marcus), I want to manage the inventory (add, update, or delete products and parts) so that I can keep the inventory up to date._

-Backend:

-- [ ] Add API endpoints for creating, updating (including availability, prices, and stock), and deleting products and parts.
-- [ ] Add tests

-Frontend:

-- [ ] Build a simple admin dashboard with forms for managing products and parts.
-- [ ] Add tests

-Out of scope:

-Uploading images for products and parts/variants.

 ### Add to cart

 _As a customer, I want to add my custom bike selection to the cart so that I can either purchase it now or later._

 Backend:

-- [ ] Define SQLModel models for the cart and cart items.
+- [x] Define SQLModel models for the cart and cart items.
-- [ ] Implement an API and CRUD services to save the selected configuration to the cart.
+- [x] Implement an API and CRUD services to save the selected configuration to the cart.
-- [ ] Add tests
+- [x] Add tests

 Frontend:

-- [ ] Add an "Add to Cart" button that saves the cart and cart items in the database and in the browser's localstorage.
+- [x] Add an "Add to Cart" button that saves the cart and cart items in the database and in the browser's localstorage.
 It should be able to handle adding multiple custom bikes to the cart.
-- [ ] Add a cart icon that changes when there are items in the cart.
+- [x] Add a cart icon that changes when there are items in the cart.
-- [ ] Add tests
+- [x] Add tests

 Out of scope: